 We talk about some of the most popular web-based Git repository hosting services below.

 GitHub is one of the most popular a web-based Git repository hosting service.
 It provides a web-based graphical interface where you can see your repository, its files, commits, etc. It also provides forums where you can discuss features in your projects, and a wiki engine where you and your collaborators can create documentation for your project.

 In order to use GitHub, you should create a completely empty repository.
-You can find tutorials on how to create your GitHub repository here (skip step 5: "Select Initialize this repository with a README", so that you get an empty repository.
+You can find a tutorial on how to create your GitHub repository here.
+Important: in step 5, UNTICK "Select Initialize this repository with a README", so that you get an empty repository.

 After your create a new repostory, GitHub shows a screen with the typical usage of the repository using the Git command line commands (Figure 1), but this should be ignored: BlueJ will will perform them automatically when checking out a project.
 Make note of the repository address (below the phrase: "Quick setup - if you've done this kind of thing before"): you will need to use it together with your GitHub username and password to share a project into or checkout a project from this repository (see the instructions in the following sections).

 On GitHub we recommend you use the https URI, since BlueJ uses username and password authentication.